 (i) Interest Rate Risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The company’s
+The Company's exposure to the risk of changes in market interest rates relates primarily to the overdraft etc. Facilities provided by the respective banks to the company carring variable interest rates.

 (ii) Foreign currency exchange rate risk

-27.1 There are no MSME creditor’s payable for 45 days and above, hence no provision for interest is required as per the provision of the Micro, Small and Medium Enterprises, 2006
+28.1 There are no MSME creditors payable for 45 days and above,hence no provision for interest is required as per the provision of the Micro, Small and Medium Enterprises Development Act, 2006

 The accounting policies adopted for segment reporting are in line with the accounting policy of the Company with following additional policies for segment reporting: